 Best For Smaller Shoes such as Soccer Cleats, Bike Shoes or Women’s Causal Shoes, Men’s Dress Shoes

-Our most recommended device is the PowerStep 3/4 length Orthotic which has excellent arch and heel arch support for numbness in toessupport and are available in the $40 range.
+Our most recommended device is the PowerStep 3/4 length Orthotic which has excellent arch and heel support and are available in the $40 range.
 While these fit in a wide variety of shoes, they won’t fit in women’s flats or pumps.
 You can find orthotics for women’s dress shoes here and below.

 Best Arch Support Sandals and Slippers